-For nearly the last decade, Tanja has devoted herself to helping build the infrastructure and award-winning programs at the Hilton Bialek Habitat, a 10-acre environmental education center at the mouth of Carmel Valley, California.
-Originally hired as an 11-hr/week intern on the property in 2003, Tanja quickly became an integral part of the overall visioning and development of the project.
+Since 2003, Tanja has devoted herself to helping build the infrastructure and award-winning programs at the Hilton Bialek Habitat, a 10-acre environmental education center at the mouth of Carmel Valley, California.
+Originally hired as an 11-hr/week intern on the property, Tanja quickly became an integral part of the overall visioning and development of the project.
 In 2008, she co-founded MEarth (pronounced ME-Earth), as a separate 501(c)(3) nonprofit organization dedicated to educating and inspiring the next generation of environmental leaders in Monterey County through environmental stewardship.

-Following her personal passions of organic gardening and sustainable food choices, Tanja has had the unique opportunity to built a ‘seed-to-table’ culinary program from the ground up, including a 1-acre organic garden, an heirloom fruit orchard, vermicompost/compost systems, a greenhouse, outdoor kitchen + wood-fired pizza oven and recently opened LEED-certified multi-use classroom.
+Following her personal passions of organic gardening and sustainable food, Tanja has had the unique opportunity to built a ‘seed-to-table’ culinary program from the ground up, including a 1-acre organic garden, an heirloom fruit orchard, vermicompost/compost systems, a greenhouse, outdoor kitchen + wood-fired pizza oven and a state-of-the-art LEED-certified multi-use classroom.

 While Tanja has deep roots on the Central Coast, she was raised traveling to far-flung places across the planet (35 countries and counting) and developed a unique sense of personal identity, feeling at ease immersed in diverse ecosystems and cultures across the globe.
 These transformative childhood experiences cultivated a deep sense of interconnectedness and catalyzed her life’s journey: to seek a balance between being an active participant in meaningful work locally, while staying connected and taking part in the greater global movement towards a more sustainable future.